oliverhp1/Modified_Clue/README.md

 # Clue

-At this point (initial commit), to run, open a terminal console, cd to the directory, run `make` and then `./game`
+At this point (initial commit), to run, open a terminal console, cd to the directory, run `make clean`, then run `make` and finally `./game`

 This will set up the server, which will listen for client connections